 Writings of the "Generation of 1898" in relation to socio-political and other aspects of the contemporary Spanish scene.
 Conducted in Spanish.

-Restrictions: Must be enrolled in the following level: Undergraduate; May not be enrolled in the
+- Must be enrolled in the following level: Undergraduate - May not be enrolled in the following classification: Freshman

 SPA471 The Spanish-American Novel (3)

 Analysis of Spanish-American novels as interpretations of Spanish-American life.
 Conducted in Spanish.